docsforadobe/premiere-plugin-guide/docs/intro/debugging-plugins.md

 # Debugging Plug-Ins

-Once you’ve got the plugin building directly into the plugins folder as explained above, here’s how to specify Premiere Pro as the application to run during debug sessions:
+Once you've got the plugin building directly into the plugins folder as explained above, here's how to specify Premiere Pro as the application to run during debug sessions:

 On Windows: